eyeonspringfield/thesis-monorepo/README.md

 This repository is the monorepo for all work regarding my bachelor's thesis.

-The thesis is about extending the ARM32 ISA with instructions to accelerate the execution of WebAssembly.
-Similar to prior extensions aiming to accelerate the execution of Java Bytecode.

 ### Toolchain

 - **Walrus**: WebAssembly Lightweight RUntime (S), a lightweight WASM runtime engine